 Graduate Teaching Assistant in Italian

 I completed my Bachelors Degree in French and Italian in 2015 from Bangor University, Wales.
 During my undergraduate degree, I completed two Erasmus exchanges at the University of Bologna, Italy, and at the Université de la Bretagne Occidentale, Brest, France.
 Following a year in which I taught for several online English schools, I returned to Bangor in order to complete an MA in European Languages and Cultures.
 In 2017, I completed my MA and began to work as a Graduate Teaching Assistant in Italian.
 I am also currently pursuing a PhD in Modern Languages.
-My project, under the supervision of Dr. Rossella Merlino and Dr. David Miranda-Barreiro, concentrates on historical representations of Italian emigrants in America at the turn of the 20th century.
+My project, under the supervision of Dr. Rossella Merlino and Dr. David Miranda-Barreiro, concentrates on the occupational and cultural practices of Italian migrants in Wales at the turn of the 20th century.

-LZI 1001/2: Italian Intermediate (module convenor): grammar, translation and video comprehension lessons
+- LZI 1001/2: Italian Intermediate (module convenor): communicative lessons